rahul1398/EDA-Project/README.md

 # EDA-Project
-This contains exploratory data analysis on titanic dataset
+This contains exploratory data analysis on netflix data